OpenstackForkedProjects/openstack-tutorial/tutorial/python_interface.rst

- from keystoneclient import session from keystoneclient.auth.identity import v3 as identity from novaclient import client as nova_client from glanceclient import client as glance_client from cinderclient import client as cinder_client
+ from keystoneclient import session from keystoneclient.auth.identity import v3 as identity from novaclient import client as nova_client

 If you also configure logging, you will be able to see the errors of the python openstack libraries::